Home

 Campus Development

 Catholic Central is proud to introduce the George & Mary Turek Hall of Science, which will house CC's STEM curriculum and programs.
-Construction is underway, with the goal of opening for students in January of 2024.
+Construction is underway, scheduled to open for students in Summer 2024.

 - 2024